 Representative Eric Swalwell, currently mired in a Chinese spy controversy, has alleged President Trump of masterminding the scandal.
-A report by Axios had revealed that Swalwell was in contact with a female Chinese spy named Fang Fang, aka Christine Fang, between 2011 and 2015.
+A report by Axios had revealed that Swalwell was in romantic contact with a Chinese spy named Fang Fang, also known as Christine Fang, between 2011 and 2015.

 Fang apparently played a part in Swalwell’s re-election campaign in 2014.
 She is not documented to have made any donations; foreigners are legally banned from making election contributions.
 U.S. intelligence agencies alerted Swalwell about Fang’s spy connection in 2015 and also gave him a “defensive briefing.”
 He is said to have cut all ties with Fang since then.
 Swalwell is one of the politicians who actively pushed the Trump-Russia collusion allegation.
 And now he believes that Trump is getting back at him.

 “I’ve been a critic of the president.
 I’ve spoken out against him.
 I was on both committees that worked to impeach him… The timing feels like that should be looked at…it appears that this person [Fang] — as the story reports — was unsuccessful in whatever they were trying to do.
 But if intelligence officials are trying to weaponize someone’s cooperation, they are essentially seeking to do what this person was not able to do, which is to try and discredit someone,” he said in an interview with Politico.

 Swalwell has refused to talk about his relationship with Fang, which according to the Axios report turned sexual.
 His office also avoided discussing the matter, citing concerns related to classified information.
 Axios reporter Jonathan Swan slammed Swalwell’s claim that President Trump leaked the story about his contact with the Chinese spy, calling it “completely absurd.”
 There have been calls to remove Swalwell from the House Intelligence Committee.